 You could use EC if there was a risk of unintended pregnancy.

 - contraceptive failure (e.g. the condom breaks or you are on the Pill and have missed more than one pill)

 If you are not sure whether you are at risk of pregnancy phone SHINE SA’s Sexual Healthline or talk to your local pharmacist, doctor or SHINE SA.

 How effective is it?

-How do I get Emergency Contraception?
+How do I get emergency contraception?

-What does Emergency Contraception cost?
+What does it cost?

-How do I take Emergency Contraception?
+How do I take the ECP?